Reach the Demographic of the Future: The Spanish-Speaking Market

 For the most part, this isn’t referring to their actual spoken language.
 As you know, most of these consumers are bilingual.
 In addition to the language, your firm needs to be able to speak to and reach this demographic with distinct cultural habits.
 And while having Spanish-speaking staff is helpful, knowing the language isn’t the same as knowing the market.
 Even if your firm already serves Spanish-speaking clients, you might not be reaching that market as well as you could.

 Why appeal to Spanish-speaking legal consumers?
 That’s where the opportunity is.
-Spanish speakers hold the most buying power of any minority group in the U.S., with a combined purchasing capacity of $1.5 trillion.
+Spanish speakers hold the most buying power of any minority group in the U.S., with a combined purchasing capacity of $1.7 trillion by 2020.
 And that market’s not solely in the big cities.
 Smaller metros and even many exurban and rural areas are experiencing substantial growth in Spanish-speaking residents.
 In fact, these non-urban markets may well represent a wealth of untapped opportunity.

 For any kind of law firm that wants to build its business, this is the target market of the future.

 Want to tap into it?
-Abogado.com, FindLaw’s recently introduced online directory for the Spanish-speaking market, has been designed to help you do just that.
+Abogado.com, FindLaw’s online directory for the Spanish-speaking market, has been designed to help you do just that.

 Why a legal directory targeting this emerging market?

-- They have a distinct preference for mobile computing.
-They’re also twice as likely as other legal consumers to use social media when searching for an attorney.
+- They have a distinct preference for mobile phone usage.
+They’re also almost twice as likely as other legal consumers to use social media when searching for an attorney.

 - Spanish-speaking legal consumers have higher direct-to-search tendencies when looking for legal help.
 According to the FindLaw 2017 U.S. Consumer Legal Needs Survey, only 14 percent of Spanish-speaking legal consumers said they planned to handle their situation on their own.
 That’s less than half the rate of all legal consumers.